wdi-red-coral/week_01-day_05-js-objects/README.md

 - Store, access, and update data values in objects
 - Iterate through an object and operate on its elements
+- Define and use methods
+- Use `this` keyword to reference object
+- Model real world entities with javascript

 ## Preparation